sytelus/mcts/README.md

 You will be prompted to:

 1. **Select Game:** Choose between "Standard Tic-Tac-Toe" and "Sudo Tic-Tac-Toe".
-2. **Select AI Algorithm:** Choose between "MCTS" and "BruteForce (Minimax)".
+2. **Select AI Algorithm:** Choose between "MCTS" and "Minimax".
-    * If you choose BruteForce, you can optionally specify a maximum search depth.
+    * If you choose Minimax, you can optionally specify a maximum search depth.
 Higher depths are stronger but much slower, especially for Sudo Tic-Tac-Toe.
 3. **Choose Player:** Decide if you want to play as 'X' (Player 1, starts first) or 'O' (Player 2).
 4. **Play:**
     * The current board state will be displayed.